 In the tradtition of monastic service, St. Tikhon's offers prayers for both the living and those that have fallen asleep.
 While we greatly appreciate any financial donation you would like to offer, there is no specific charge for this important service to the Church.

 Prayer for the Living

 A moleben is an intercessory prayer service for a specific intention (healing, wisdom, reconciliation, employment, safety, general wellbeing, etc.).
 Use the form below to submit names..

 Prayer for the Departed

 Prayer for the souls of the departed is an essential element of Orthodox Church tradition and service.

 The pannikhida is the traditional memorial service for the souls of departed loved ones.
 It may be offered at any time after physical death but is most often offered at the time of passing as well as the 3rd, 9th, and 40th days after passing and the yearly anniversary of the date.

-Names are gathered through the week and submitted as a list every Friday.
-Because of the large number of people reached by the monastery we request that names be submitted only once a month by each individual (unless there is an emergency situation).
-We typically schedule groups of 10 names or less for commemoration for the following four weeks.
-Larger lists of names will be commemorated for two weeks.
+Names are gathered through the week added to our commemoration list twice a week and are retained and offered, normally, for two weeks.
+Because of the large number of people reached by the monastery we request that names be submitted no more than twice a month by each individual.
 Names are commemorated at all Divine Liturgies Sunday and throughout the week.

 Liturgy Commemoration Request Forms: